What opportunities are there for parent involvement at Catholic High School?

-Each year, the school asks parents to contribute to the Parents Annual Giving Event (PAGE).
-While 100% of our parents are strongly encouraged to contribute to PAGE at a level appropriate for their family and as a tangible demonstration of their support of the school’s mission, there is no obligation to contribute to PAGE.
-These voluntary, tax deductible donations go into the yearly operating budget of the school and help to make up the difference between tuition and the actual cost of educating our students.
-PAGE donations help to meet the challenge of keeping Catholic High School affordable and enable CHS to retain competent and generous teachers dedicated to forming young men in the tradition of the Brothers of the Sacred Heart.
+Each year, the school asks parents to contribute to the Annual Fund for Catholic High School.
+While 100% of our parents are strongly encouraged to contribute at a level appropriate for their family and as a tangible demonstration of their support of the school’s mission, there is no obligation to contribute to the Annual Fund.
+These voluntary, tax deductible donations go into the yearly operating budget of the school and help to make up the difference between tuition and the actual cost of educating our students which for this year is $2,135.
+These donations help to meet the challenge of keeping Catholic High School affordable and enable CHS to retain competent and generous teachers dedicated to forming young men in the tradition of the Brothers of the Sacred Heart.

 What is tuition, and how is it collected?

 All Catholic High School tuition payments are processed through FACTS Management Company.
 Parents have the option of electing a monthly, semi-annual or annual payment plan, and Catholic High School tuition payments are interest-free.
 Each family must establish an individual FACTS account to process tuition payments.